git/git.github.io/rev_news/drafts/edition-76.md

   I’m Han-Wen Nienhuys.
 I work at Google, where I manage the Gerrit team.
-If you don’t know yet, [Gerrit](https://www.gerritcodereview.com/) is the Git-based code review system that Google uses for large open source projects, such Android and Chrome.
+If you don’t know yet, [Gerrit](https://www.gerritcodereview.com/) is the Git-based code review system that Google uses for large open source projects, such as Android and Chrome.

   For a while, Shawn Pearce was my boss.
 I got to know him because of previous Git adventures at Google: I created git5, a wrapper around